vietthom/pomodora_timer/README.md

-# Pomodora Timer
+# Pomodoro Timer
-Stay focused using the Pomodora Timer to lock in your deep work sessions. <br>
+Stay focused using the Pomodoro Timer to lock in your deep work sessions. <br>
 Check it out here: https://graceful-meerkat-0216aa.netlify.app/

 ## Usage